-I provide counselling for adults, face to face, online and by telephone.
+I provide counselling for adults, face to face, and online.

 I offer a non-judgemental space for you to be heard, where you can feel safe and connected; where you can explore your experiences and issues, your situation, difficulties and sense of yourself, so that you may reduce your distress, grow in self-awareness and are empowered to move towards change or acceptance.